fajardgb/FPL-viz/README.md

 ## League user visualizations
 To get started, we need your league's ID, which can be found like so:

-To get league ID: Fantasy -> Leagues and Cups -> select your league
+To get league ID: Fantasy &rarr; Leagues and Cups &rarr; select your league

 league_id = **numbers before "/standings/"** in the URL